gzc9047/MyUtilities/README.md

 608
 808

-# - 'NF-1' means the last column with value-1;
+# x - 'NF-1' means the last column with value-1;

 -1